 Next, I went looking for fabric for the overgown.
-According to my museum source the original was actually crocheted out of blue and green tinsel yarn, but while I do know how to crochet I didn’t feel like spending the time to actually crochet a whole dress!
+According to my museum source the original was actually crocheted out of blue and green tinsel yarn (interestingly, closeup photos seem to imply that the bodice may have been knitted while the skirt was crocheted), but while I do know how to crochet I didn’t feel like spending the time to actually crochet a whole dress!
 Instead I found this “spiderweb crochet” lace fabric and decided to dye it.
 This began a round of dyeing, cursing, and more dyeing that just reinforced the fact that I hate dyeing things and should never do it.

 After a ton of dyeing and overdyeing with iDye Poly I got an acceptable shade of green.
 However, I then determined that the threads of the crochet lace were too thin, which allowed the brighter green of the undergown fabric to show through too much.
 So I started ALL.
 OVER.
 AGAIN with this fabric (which I hadn’t seen in my original search), which went through several more dye baths to get the final color.
 Here’s a photo of some of the test swatches I did, showing the different layers of dye I put on: